 Drivers need to be aware of Texas pedestrian laws in order to reduce the risk of accidents and injury, as well as to avoid legal ramifications and lessen potential liability.

-People often mistakenly assume that a pedestrian always has right-of-way.
+People often mistakenly assume that a pedestrian always has the right-of-way.
 This isn’t always true.
-Drivers have a legal duty to yield to pedestrians if the pedestrian is in crosswalk, if there is no traffic control for crossing, or if the driver and pedestrian simultaneously emerge from an alley, building entrance, private road or driveway.
+Drivers have a legal duty to yield to pedestrians if the pedestrian is in the crosswalk, if there is no traffic control for crossing, or if the driver and pedestrian simultaneously emerge from an alley, building entrance, private road, or driveway.

 The remaining pedestrian laws that drivers must abide by should be common sense.
 It all boils to exercising care.
 TTC Sec.
 552.008 says that drivers are to: